 In the Company's Annual Report on Form 10-K for December 31, 2018, management stated that there was substantial doubt about the Company's ability to continue as a going concern due to its limited capital resources, and the Company's independent registered public accounting firm emphasized this matter in its report to the shareholders and the Board of Directors.
-At that time, management prepared a plan to mitigate this doubt, which was implemented during the current period.
+At that time, management prepared a plan to mitigate this doubt, which included an equity raise that subsequently provided the Company with \$12.4 million of net new funds in 2019.

-At June 30, 2019, the Company's cash balance totaled \$10.4 million.
-We have evaluated our cash resources in view of our planned spending for ongoing operations, capital expenditures, and working capital for the next twelve months from the filing date and have determined that, while our current funds are sufficient for our cash requirements during that period, we anticipate the need to raise additional capital to fund our subsequent cash requirements and any additional projects.
-Accordingly, we plan to seek additional financing in the form of equity or debt, partnerships or other non-dilutive transactions to fund our cash requirements and any additional projects.
+At September 30, 2019, the Company's cash balance totaled \$6.4 million.
+Management has evaluated the Company's cash resources in view of its planned spending for ongoing operations, capital expenditures, and working capital for the next twelve months from the filing date and has determined that its current funds will be exhausted by June 30, 2020.
+As a result, there is substantial doubt about the Company's ability to continue as a going concern within one year after the date that these financial statements are issued.

-Management's assessment is based primarily on its ability and past experience in managing expenditures in order to conserve the Company's cash.
-Management has the ability to reduce expenditures and slow down or delay capital spending in order to ensure its cash will extend through the next twelve months.
+To mitigate this doubt, management plans to seek additional financing in the form of equity or debt, partnerships, or other non-dilutive transactions to fund the Company's cash requirements.
+However, the Company may not be able to raise additional financing or to do so at terms that are acceptable.
+In this event, management has the ability to reduce expenditures, slow down or delay capital spending, and divest assets in order to ensure its cash will extend through the next twelve months.

+The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of the above uncertainty.